Maths Curriculum Team

 Fiona Smith - Maths Leader

 For every learner to be confident mathematically and have a strong conceptual understanding that enables them to successfully apply their knowledge in a range of different contexts preparing them for the world around them and life after Shireland Hall Primary Academy.

-Click Here to look at an example of a Maths Curriculum Map – This outlines the various areas of study of maths for each year group, and ensures coverage and opportunities for assessment.
-Although the plan is outlined in this format, it is flexible and will be adapted to the needs of learners.
+This outlines the various areas of study of maths for each year group, and ensures coverage and opportunities for assessment.
+Although the plan is outlined in this format, it is flexible and will be adapted to the needs of the learners.

 These describe the different levels of competency that we look for when assessing in maths in each year group.